samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-01670-a.md

 computer program to examine the segregation of each variant with HC using both a dominant and recessive genetic model and we found 200 variants that showed perfect segregation with HC in our ten dogs.
-We excluded variants where the potential \'risk\' allele was the same as the Boxer reference genome sequence, as it is unlikely that these would represent causal mutations.
+We excluded variants where the potential 'risk' allele was the same as the Boxer reference genome sequence, as it is unlikely that these would represent causal mutations.
 This left us with 78 variants that we checked manually against online databases to assess which were within,